102 Forsyth Street

 New York, NY 10002

 Co-founders Mitra Khorasheh and Elise Herget combine their passions, individual backgrounds, and expertise in this exciting new venture.
-The gallery space will be curated and programmed by Khorasheh, an independent curator and educator, and co-directed and run with Herget who comes from an extensive development and non-profit background.
-Herget is currently the Director of Individual Giving and Special Events at The Watermill Center.
+The gallery space will be curated, programmed and directed by Khorasheh, an independent curator and educator.
+Herget, who comes from an extensive development and non-profit background, is currently the Director of Individual Giving and Special Events at The Watermill Center.

 We look forward to your visit.

-*Disclaimer: Our intellectual history as a gallery, signs and symbols, comes from Vladimir Nabokov’s Signs and Symbols. signs and symbols (also known as collective: signs and symbols) has no relation to Dept. of Signs & Symbols.
+*Disclaimer: Our intellectual history as a gallery, signs and symbols, comes from Vladimir Nabokov’s Signs and Symbols. signs and symbols (also known as signs and symbols collective) has no relation to Dept. of Signs & Symbols.